Intermountain Indian School: History

 In 1954, 24 students graduated from the school, and by 1955 that number jumped to 188.
 By 1981, 5,319 students had graduated.

 By the early 1970s, enrollment was down.
 Native American activism had risen and many families wanted their children to be educated closer to home and to have more control over their education.
-The school enlarged its scope beyond the Navajo and was renamed as the Intermountain Inter-Tribal School for the 1974-1975 school year.
+The school enlarged its scope beyond the Navajo and was renamed as the Intermountain Inter-Tribal School for the 1974–1975 school year.
 It ultimately enrolled students from nearly 100 tribes.

 In 1971, a group of students filed a lawsuit to shut the school down.
 They alleged administrators drugged students with Thorazine to sedate them, illegally segregated students, and provided an inferior education.
 The lawsuit was ultimately dismissed.

-A year later, a student committed suicide in a Brigham City jail after being arrested for public intoxication.
+A year later, a student died by suicide in a Brigham City jail after being arrested for public intoxication.